Click on the tables below to enlarge.

 PechaKucha presentations (Stream E)

-PK5 (a) Hope or Reeves, Newcastle University
+PK5 (a) Hope, Newcastle University

 PK5 (b) Lorna Dukes, Intellectual Property Office